Sleep training and schedules with twins can seem overwhelming. Because, what's worse than one baby up in the middle of the night? It's two!

 Lastly, let's check the room/environment for your twin's nursery setup

 Dark, dark room- here is my favorite room darkening curtain.
-Use code tweetdreamzz at checkout :)
+Use code tweetdreamzz for a discount on Sleep Out curtains!

 Two cribs, opposite walls.
 This will be ideal come toddler stage.